 To register for music lessons at Linton Heights, please download the application form pdf (below), complete it and return to the school office.
 This will then be forwarded to the appropriate instrumental teacher who will contact you directly.
-A registration fee of £15 per family, per year is payable once lessons are able timetabled to start, and the arrangement of lessons is then made between you and the music teacher.
+A registration fee of £15 per family, per year is payable once lessons are able timetabled to start (equivalent of £5 per term), and the arrangement of lessons is then made between you and the music teacher.

-The attached information sheet has more details regarding what you can expect when entering into music lessons at Linton Heights.
+The information sheet link (below) has more details regarding what you can expect when entering into music lessons at Linton Heights.
 Costs of lessons for the current school year are stated on the application form.

 If you have any more questions, please do arrange to speak to Mrs Mason or a member of the school office staff.